 Departments can request an “S Drive” to store and share departmental files with staff/faculty in a specific department.
 You can request this storage option by contacting the Help Desk or submitting a request through ServiceNow.
 Mac S DRIVE and Windows S DRIVE.

 ITS does incremental backups of the S Drive.
 This means that we take the deltas for the data based on the backup schedule and add those to the backup files system nightly.
 We keep 3 active copies of any file- i.e. if you have a word document that you modified each day for a few days, we would have the current file, and the previous 2 incremental versions.
 When a file is deleted from a server, it gets tagged as deleted in the backup system.
 A clock then starts and after 90 days, the file is permanently deleted from the backup system.
 If you need a file recovered, contact the ITS Help Desk as soon as possible.

 Student Network Storage (U-Drive) provides students with 5GB of local network storage for the academic year.
 This storage is ideal for students who are working with data files that require faster input/output for image manipulation, graphics, CAD Systems, etc. Most of this work would occur in computer labs or in the BingView (VDI) environment.

 U-Drive storage can be requested by faculty for an entire class or by individual students who need local network storage for working with larger sized files.
 For more information, click here.

-All students, faculty and staff have the option of using Google Drive (included with Google Apps), which offers unlimited cloud storage.
+All students, faculty and staff have the option of using Google Drive (included with Google Apps), which offers cloud storage.
 Google Drive is a convenient option available to Binghamton University as a collaboration and backup tool.
-Go to Google Apps page for more information.
+Go to the Google Apps page for more information.